aszc-dev/ComfyUI-CoreMLSuite/README.md

   SD1.5).
   However, you can convert the model to a different input size using tools available in the [apple/ml-stable-diffusion](https://github.com/apple/ml-stable-diffusion) repository.
-- For now, only Stable Diffusion v1.5 is supported.

 [^1]:
 Unless [EnumeratedShapes](https://apple.github.io/coremltools/docs-guides/source/flexible-inputs.html#select-from-predetermined-shapes)